Tackling the policy and social challenges of climate change

 The changing climate, natural resource depletion, and increased demands on our food, water, and energy resources are defining challenges of the 21st century.
-Confronting these challenges will require informed policy, international cooperation, and inspired leadership if we are to put the planet on a more sustainable path and deliver on our obligations to future generations.
+Confronting these issues will require informed policy, international cooperation, and inspired leadership if we are to put the planet on a more sustainable path and deliver on our obligations to future generations.

 - Global Environmental Governance

-- Climate Change
+Climate Change and Democracy